armory/docs-cdaas/content/en/iam/manage-tenants.md

 ## Delete a tenant

-Contact your CD-as-a-Service rep if you need to delete a tenant.
+Contact a <a href="mailto:devadvocates@armory.io?subject=Delete a CD-as-a-Service Tenant">CD-as-a-Service Dev Advocate</a> if you need to delete a tenant.

 ## Switch tenants in the UI